-30 Days of Intentional Homemaking: Day 4
+30 Days Of Intentional Homemaking: Day 4

 I came home today after being out of town for the last five days.
 Something about traveling wears me out!
 Well, honestly, I was tired because we stayed up until 1:00 or 2:00 am every single night visiting with friends.
 So that’s probably part of why I was so tired today.
 I came home and took a nap and then Hannah, Laura, and I got to work cleaning the house and cooking supper.

-Homemaking is a part of every day at home and housekeeping in particular seems to present a never ending list of tasks to complete.
+Homemaking is a part of every day at home and housekeeping, in particular, seems to present a never-ending list of tasks to complete.
 We travel a lot, but there’s no getting out of the necessary care required of the home when we return.

 So far in this series, we’ve talked about what it means to make a home, how a wise woman builds her home, and how homemaking is a ministry.
 Today I’m talking about how homemaking demonstrates love through action.